 It is all up to you if you want to own property.
 As the landlord you are in charge of damages done to the property.
 You need to pay taxes on the property, and it is all about management of the property.

-Owning your primary residence sounds nice, but willing are you to continue to pay the upkeep of property.
-If owning your home was cheaper than renting then that would be a no brainer.
-Do not look at just mortgage payments, take a look at the taxes, mortgage payments, issuance, and constant maintenance of the property when you seek out to see what is most cost effective.
+Owning your primary residence sounds nice, but willing are you to continue to pay the upkeep of the property.
+If owning your home was cheaper than renting then that would be a no-brainer.
+Do not look at just mortgage payments, take a look at the taxes, mortgage payments, issuance, and constant maintenance of the property when you seek out to see what is most cost-effective.

 Jeremy from Gocurrycracker.com talks about being a renter for life.
 He once owned property, sold it, and didn’t even reap a good return.
 The stock market would have had a better return for his money.